Emmett81/wdbios/README.md

 The ROM decides if it's the primary or secondary controller based on where the ROM is loaded from.
 I changed the segment checks so it acts as the primary controller when loaded from segment **F000H**.

+This was needed because I disabled the rom on the card and added it to my custom system bios.

 ### Modified IRQ Selection Logic

 **The IRQ selection logic has been reversed from the original WD ROM behavior.**

 I wanted to use IRQ5 for something else and IRQ 2 is not in use by VGA in my system.
 My card is however hardwired for IRQ5.
 I rewired it for IRQ2 but S1-7 jumper on my card has no effect on the configuration register.
-So reversed the logic.
+So I reversed the logic.

 #### Original Behavior:
 - S1-7 jumper **CLOSED** → IRQ 2